Let us analyze all the options to help PHP Developer decide if they should hire or partner with designers as a work from

 I work from home.
-For me, some projects need designing jobs which I am refusing that has led me to lose clients.
+For me, some projects need designing jobs which I am declining that has led me to lose clients.
 I was thinking about hiring a designer.
 This is when a designer offered me to do things together.
-Should I hire a designer or should I partner with him?
+Should I hire a designer or partner with him?
 Just to let you know, if I hire I may have to look for a space as well.

 Thanks for your question Anjan and I think this is a wonderful question for a new individual freelancer willing to consider freelancing as a career.
-He has a part of skills and has started as an individual freelancer working from home but is not able to provide complete solutions.
+He has a part of skills and working from home.
+However, he is not able to provide complete solutions.

 So should you hire or partner with someone to provide the complete end to end solution?

-Are you looking to partner on a per task basis or you are partnering as a whole.
-As an example you have one project on development and one project on design + development and so will you be partners in profit for both the projects?
+Are you looking to partner on a per-task basis, or are you partnering as a whole?
+As an example, you have one project on development and one project on design + development.
+So will you be partners in profit for both the projects?

-If you plan to be partners in both projects skip to scenario 3 else continue to scenario 2
+If you plan to be partners in both projects, skip to scenario three else continue to situation 2